Getting started tutorial

-Using TN3270 in Zowe Desktop to view the job
+# Using the 3270 Terminal in the Zowe Desktop to view the job

-Use the TN3270 application plug-in to view the same job that you filtered out in the previous task.
+Use the 3270 Terminal application plug-in to view the same job that you filtered out in the previous task.

-Zowe not only provides new modern applications to interact with z/OS®, but also integrates the traditional TN3270 tool that you are familiar with.
-This TN3270 application plug-in provides a 3270 connection to the mainframe on which the Zowe Application Server runs.
+Zowe not only provides new, modern applications to interact with z/OS®, but it also integrates the traditional 3270 terminal interface that you may also be familiar with.
+The 3270 Terminal application plug-in provides a basic, emulated 3270 terminal connection to the mainframe via the Zowe Application Server.

 Follow these steps:

-From the taskbar at the bottom of the Zowe Desktop, click the TN3270 icon to open the TN3270 application plug-in.
+From the taskbar at the bottom of the Zowe Desktop, click the 3270 Terminal icon to open the 3270 Terminal application plug-in.

-The TN3270 panel is displayed, which offers selections to access various mainframe services.
+The 3270 Terminal panel is displayed, which offers selections to access various mainframe services.

 Enter the following command and press Enter to log on to TSO: